orange-fritters/planet-a/README.md

 The purpose of the ***Planet A: Climate Science Section*** is to develop a deep learning model to detect and segment the atmospheric river and typhoon through machine learning and deep learning.
 Specifically, The climate science problem is to detect atmospheric river with 16 types of climate data.
-Our team built a model similar to above one except for multi-modality
+Our team built a model similar to above one except for multi-modality.

 ## Requirements
 - [PyTorch](https://pytorch.org/) (An open source deep learning platform)